 Going through a divorce can be a highly emotional time, and the process itself may seem complex and confusing given the paperwork and timelines, service guidelines, and other factors that must be taken care of.
 Without an understanding of the process, and someone to advocate for your best interests and those of any children involved, it can also be a highly negative experience that has long-term consequences for your life.
 Working with a local Keller divorce attorney takes a great majority of the process out of your hands so you can focus on other concerns.

 The Keller divorce attorneys from Mims Ballew Hollingsworth are available to support you.
 With an experienced divorce attorney from MBW by your side, you’ll have the sense of safety and security that everything will be drafted and filed properly that you need during this trying time to be able to focus on your own concerns.
-Read on to learn more about the process of filing for and moving through a divorce in Texas, and don’t hesitate to connect with us for more information.

 Another question we often hear from prospective clients is whether or not there must be a fault to file for divorce.
 In some states where there is a fault-based divorce system, there may be some necessary prerequisites to divorce such as abandonment, a felony conviction, or adultery.
 While in the modern world the necessity of a prerequisite often just requires additional paperwork and explanation, in Texas this is not the case.

-Texas is a no-fault divorce state, which means that the parties can simply state that the marriage is no longer supportable, or meets the requirements of “insupportability”, with no additional grounds necessary.
+Texas is a no-fault divorce state, which means that the parties can simply state that the marriage is no longer supportable or meets the requirements of “insupportability”, with no additional grounds necessary.
 However, a fault-based divorce may be filed for reasons such as those explored above like felony conviction or adultery, abandonment, and cruelty as well.

 Separating from your spouse often requires a variety of aspects of your joint lives to be taken into account.
 Key elements to consider in your divorce are: